The Autistic Brain

 These symptoms or traits may be muted or intensified according to environmental stimuli, particularly those in early childhood development (e.g. trauma, sociocultural enforcement of gender norms, parenting style, nutrition, therapeutic interventions, etc.).

 Specifically, though, I want to address something that is under-represented in literature about autism, and that is the philosophical, innate predisposition to a certain moral orientation.
-In later articles, I will use this framework to demonstrate the differences between autism and narcissism which are often confused or thought of as a continuum.
-At their core, and with regards to identity, these two orientations are polar opposites.
+In later articles, I will use this framework to demonstrate the differences between autism and other diagnoses which are often confused or thought of as similar to autism.

 Empathy & Philosophy